tomo10/Pangea-JS-Client2/README.md

 1. In your terminal, go to the client repository `cd client`
 - run `npm install`
-- `npm install --save mdbreact` for the material design bootstrap library
+- `npm install @material-ui/core` for the material design library
 - `npm install --save reactstrap react react-dom` for reactstrap component
 - `npm start`